David Watkins (rugby): Rugby league

 During the 1975–76 Northern Rugby Football League season Watkins played at fullback, and scored two conversions in the 7–16 defeat by Widnes in the 1975 Lancashire Cup Final at Central Park, Wigan on Saturday 4 October 1975.

 Watkins retired having set Salford's "Most Career Points" record with 2,907 points, and is one of fewer than ten Welshmen to have scored more than 2,000 points in their rugby league career.
 Watkins' rugby league career ended in 1979 after playing for Swinton for a season.
 He'd also played six international rugby league matches against New Zealand, Australia and France, and both captained and coached Great Britain and Wales.

 During the 1978 Kangaroo tour of Great Britain and France, Watkins was selected to captain Wales from fullback in their one-off Test match against the Australians, scoring all of the home side's points in their 3–8 loss at St. Helen's Rugby and Cricket Ground in Swansea.

 In the 1986 New Year Honours, Watkins was appointed a Member of the Order of the British Empire (MBE) for services to rugby league football.

 Coaching career

 International

 After he'd stopped playing Watkins coached rugby league.
 He was the Wales national team coach and also coached Great Britain, taking them to the 1977 World Cup Final, which they lost by one point to the hosts, Australia.
-David had two stints in the Wales head coach role, separated by 7 years.
+Watkins had two stints in the Wales head coach role, separated by 7 years.